 - Provides detailed standards for fixed-panel photovoltaic solar farms, including site development standards, submittal requirements for solar farm building permits, and required compliance with other regulations.

-- Defines solar farms, allows as conditional use in agricultural, commercial, industrial, and educational/ecclesiastical zoning districts.
+- Defines solar farms.
 Provides performance standards and application requirements.

 - Also provides standards for roof- and ground-mounted accessory solar energy systems, permitted in all districts.